nicholaspsmith/project_gutenberg/README.md

 by Sir Isaac Newton

 I love gravity.
-It is energy and velocity.
 Its energy is as numerous as the stars.
 Gravity.
 ```

-From Newton's book, we analyze each token and compare against `@data` like this:
+We analyze each token and compare against `@data` like this:

 ```
 matches = {